-The new alternative framework structure includes a third measure as 15 percent of the teacher evaluation.
-If a district chooses the alternative framework, one of the following components shall be 15 percent of each teacher’s evaluation: student surveys, teacher self-evaluations, peer review evaluations or student portfolios.
-If selecting the alternative framework, districts must use one of the department-approved instruments below with the selected alternative component.
+The alternative framework structure includes a third measure as 15 percent of the teacher evaluation.
+If a district chooses the alternative framework, one, or any combination of the following components shall be 15 percent of each teacher’s evaluation: student surveys, teacher self-evaluations, peer review evaluations, student portfolios, or a district-determined component.
+If selecting the alternative framework, districts may use one of the department-approved instruments below with the selected alternative component.

 Teacher Self-Evaluation as an Alternative Component of Teacher Evaluation

 Teacher Self-Evaluation promotes an objective self-reflection of strengths and areas for growth.
 The reflection should be based on analysis of evidence about effective instructional practices and the impact of those practices on student learning.